50 Signs You’re Healthy from Every Type of Doctor

 You might get allergies, but they’re manageable

 “A healthy person might have seasonal allergies, but they can be controlled with Zyrtec or other antihistamines.
 At least 20 percent of people have such allergies, and if they are okay with simple medication, this indicates good health, and an immune system that’s working well.” —Murray Grossan MD, otolaryngologist, Cedars Sinai Medical Center.
-Here’s the 30 worst pieces of advice allergy doctors have heard.
+There’s plenty of misinformation about allergies out there, so be sure you know the 30 worst pieces of advice allergy doctors have heard.

 You only get about one cold a year